edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 outdate_warn = false
 +++

-It's possible to have a decent note-taking system using native Vim features and ctags.
+It's possible to make a decent note-taking system using native Vim features and ctags.

 <!-- more -->